dadwic/PageZilla/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help improve Craft.js
+about: Create a report to help improve PageZilla
 title: ""
 labels: ""
 assignees: ""